Crisoftcodes/alx-zero_day/0x03-git/README.md

 2nd readme
-Studying at ALX is an intensive experience
+Studying at ALX is an intensive